loda-lang/loda-programs/programs/oeis/list5.md

 * [A293547](http://oeis.org/A293547) ([program](293/A293547.asm)): a(n) is the integer k that minimizes |k/Fibonacci(n) - 2/3|.
 * [A293552](http://oeis.org/A293552) ([program](293/A293552.asm)): a(n) is the least integer k such that k/Fibonacci(n) > 1/4.
 * [A293553](http://oeis.org/A293553) ([program](293/A293553.asm)): a(n) is the integer k that minimizes |k/Fibonacci(n) - 1/4|.
-* [A293579](http://oeis.org/A293579) ([program](293/A293579.asm)): Number of compositions of n where each part i is marked with a word of length i over a binary alphabet whose letters appear in alphabetical order and both letters occur at least once in the composition.
 * [A293604](http://oeis.org/A293604) ([program](293/A293604.asm)): E.g.f.: exp(x * (1 - x)).
 * [A293608](http://oeis.org/A293608) ([program](293/A293608.asm)): a(n) = (3*n + 7)*Pochhammer(n, 5) / 4!.
 * [A293615](http://oeis.org/A293615) ([program](293/A293615.asm)): a(n) = Pochhammer(n, 5) / 2.